Pediatric heart surgery

-We set the standard for other complicated heart surgeries, as well, including:
+We set the standard for other complicated heart surgeries, as well, offering 96 percent or better survival rates for highly complex procedures including:

 - Non-neonatal repair of Tetralogy of Fallot, a rare, complex combination of four congenital (present at birth) heart defects.

-- Fontan procedure, for repairing defects like hypoplastic left heart syndrome and tricuspid atresia.
+- Glenn and Fontan procedures, for repairing defects like hypoplastic left heart syndrome and tricuspid atresia.

-- Arterial switch procedure, used to to repair defects such as transposition of the great arteries.
+- Arterial switch procedure, used to repair defects such as transposition of the great arteries.

 Consistently recognized among the Best Doctors in America, all Herma Heart Center surgeons are board-certified in congenital heart surgery - the only surgeons in the state with this subspecialty certification.
 Because they perform 750-800 heart procedures each year, our surgeons are highly experienced in treating even the rarest of conditions.
 This expertise regularly earns them invitations to present their research and innovations to leading medical groups nationally and internationally.